hchachko/cs545-final-project/README.md

 3) Run "npm install" to install the dependicies needed for the backend.

 4) Run "npm run seed".
-This populates the mongo server with seed data.
+This will populate the mongo server with seed data.

 5) Run "npm start" to start the backend server on port 4000.